-Nevertheless, understanding the differences between 3D and 360° photography is critical when looking at what product details and information you want to share, while also taking into consideration your budget and timeline.
-To help you get the best bang for your buck, we’ve outlined the key differences between 3D photography and 360° photography, and what you should be using for your products.
+Nevertheless, understanding the differences between 3D and 360-degree photography is critical when looking at what product details and information you want to share, while also considering your budget and timeline.
+To help you get the best bang for your buck, we’ve outlined the key differences between 3D photography and 360-degree photography, and what you should be using for your products.

-360° spin photography is when a product is photographed 360 degrees on a single plane (one row).
-In other words, once a product is placed on a turntable, it automatically rotates one time around while the camera snaps 24 or 36 images at 15 degree increments.
+360-degree spin photography is when a product is photographed 360 degrees on a single plane (one row).
+In other words, once a product is placed on a turntable, it automatically rotates one time around while the camera snaps 24 or 36 images at 15-degree increments.

 On a webpage, these spins can only be moved left and right.
 One row of photos — the 24 to 36 images — is often sufficient to give a lifelike impression of the object, specifically for products that don’t have any information on the top.
-If nothing is gained from a higher perspective, this is often the best choice, as 360° spin photography gives a comprehensive view of a product.
+This is often the best choice if nothing is gained from a higher perspective, as 360-degree spin photography gives a comprehensive view of a product.

 3D spin photography is when a product is photographed 360 degrees on multiple planes (2 or 3 rows).
-3D spin photography means the camera moves up and over a product, in addition to capturing a comprehensive 360 view around a product.
+3D spin photography means the camera moves up and over a product and captures a comprehensive 360 view around a product.
 On a webpage, these spins can be moved left and right as well as up and down.
 This is helpful for most products, specifically if an object has information or visual interest on the sides and the top.
 We often recommend using 3D photography to give your customers the most lifelike impression of the product — as if they are holding it in the store.

-Animation is used to show how customers would interact with a product that has multiple pieces, as if they were touching or moving it in person.
-It is created by using the different features of a product during the photography process, such as opening a drawer or adding an accessory, partially through a row of images or on a separate row entirely.
+Animation is used to show how customers interact with a product with multiple pieces, as if they were touching or moving it in person.
+It is created by using a product’s different features during the photography process, such as opening a drawer or adding an accessory, partially through a row of images or on a separate row entirely.
 Animation isn’t just limited to one movement either.
-Products can open and close, expand and condense, or configure and dismantle.
+Products can open, close, expand, condense, or configure and dismantle.
 There are infinite ways to use animation to highlight the details and features that complete a product’s story.

-We’ve had countless products come through the 1WorldSync studio doors that were perfect for 3D animated spin.
-Here are two of our favorites:
+We’ve had countless products come through the 1WorldSync studio doors perfect for 3D animated spin.
+Here is one of our favorites:

-The number of photos in a given spinset will have a large impact on the user experience.
-Less images per row, like 8 – 18, will cost less and have a faster download time on your website, but will result in a jerky and uneven spin, giving your customers an unsatisfying experience.
+The number of photos in a given spinset will greatly impact the user experience.
+Less images per row, like 8 – 18, will cost less and have a faster download time on your website but will result in a jerky and uneven spin, giving your customers an unsatisfying experience.
 More images per row, like 48 -72, will provide a smooth and clear rotation of your product, but could greatly impact load times on your website, frustrating your customers as they wait for images to download.
-We recommend 24-36 images per row for a smooth and seamless rotation and acceptable download speed.
+We recommend 24-36 images per row for smooth, seamless rotation and acceptable download speed.